tonyskidmore/azure-ai-demo/bootstrap/README.md

 # Azure DevOps Demo Environment

-This creates an Azure DevOps project that can be used to run Pipelines to create other examples.
+This creates an Azure DevOps project that can be used to run Pipelines to create the Azure AI demo environment.
 By default the project will be called `azure-ai-demo`.
 It will create the following items in the project:

 | Item                       | Description                                                                                          |